22 Surprising Facts about Poison Ivy

 Top Facts About the Plants Everyone Loves to Hate

-Here at Outdoor Joe's, our team is constantly searching for the latest research on all things related to poison ivy, poison oak, and poison sumac.
+Here at Outdoor Joe's®, our team is constantly searching for the latest research on all things related to poison ivy, poison oak, and poison sumac.
 Even being poison ivy experts, we get some questions that make us scratch our heads, pull up our sleeves, and start researching.
-This amazing list is the result of some of those questions and many more you never knew you needed the answers to!

 1. Poison Ivy, Poison Oak, and Poison Sumac share the same family as Mangoes, Cashews, and Pistachios.